Girl Scouts of Utah offers FIRST robotics teams to help our girls get

 on level and timing of competitions.

 Interested coaches should complete the interest form.
 More information on coaching.
 Coaches can be any gender but must become a Girl Scouts of

 Utah member and pass a background check.
 Coaches do not need to have a

 STEM background to coach, just a willingness to learn.
-One coach must
+Some training

 Interested girls and families are welcome at the FIRST Open House on August 16, 2022.
 Girls who join a robotics team must be Girl Scouts of Utah members.
-The fee for
+There is a

 Please email questions about FIRST teams to firstname.lastname@example.org.

 Learn more about the FIRST robotics program at FIRST’s Website.